 How long does it take to buy a house in the southern suburbs of Paris?

 With a property hunter, the average search duration for a house in the southern suburbs is 6 to 10 weeks.
-Without support, Parisian buyers discovering the suburban market often take 4 to 8 months, mainly because they do not know the micro-neighborhoods and overvalue certain areas at the expense of others that may be better suited.
+Without support, Parisian buyers discovering the suburban market often take 4 to 8 months, mainly because they do not know the micro-neighbourhoods and overvalue certain areas at the expense of others that may be better suited.

 Do you need a property hunter to buy in the suburbs when you live in Paris?

 This is precisely the scenario where a property hunter provides the most value.
-A Parisian searching in the suburbs generally does not know the micro-neighborhoods, the quiet streets, the noisy roads, the schools or the current urban development projects.
+A Parisian searching in the suburbs generally does not know the micro-neighbourhoods, the quiet streets, the noisy roads, the schools or the current urban development projects.
 The property hunter has this ground-level knowledge and helps avoid costly location mistakes.